gagansingh894/jams-rs/jams/README.md

 ### To run with a Azure Blob Storage backend
 - Create a Azure Storage container with some models in it.
 Please refer to the structure of model store [here](https://github.com/gagansingh894/jams-rs?tab=readme-ov-file#model-store).
 - Set the environment variables - `STORAGE_ACCOUNT`, `STORAGE_ACCESS_KEY`.
 You also need to set the azure container name.
-This can either be set via `AZURE_STORAGE_CONTAINER_NAME` env variable or passed via `--azure-container-name` flag
+This can either be set via `AZURE_STORAGE_CONTAINER_NAME` env variable or passed via `--azure-storage-container-name` flag
 - Run the command to start HTTP server with Azure model store.
 It assumes that container name is already set via `AZURE_STORAGE_CONTAINER_NAME`

 ```